jairajrenjith/Line-Art-Generator/README.md

 # Line Art Generator

-This project converts an input image into a clean black-and-white line-art drawing using OpenCV.
+This project converts an input image into a clean black-and-white line-art drawing using OpenCV and Python.

 ## ✨ Features
 - **Automatic Line Detection** using Canny edge detection.